shycopney44/W_S5M1_Project/README.md

 ## Introduction

 Welcome to Module 1 Project!
-Today, you'll practice using JavaScript to manipulate the DOM using "vanilla" JavaScript, without any frameworks.
+In this project, you will practice using "vanilla" JavaScript to manipulate the DOM, without any frameworks.
+Your goal is to build some widgets on a web-page, using only JavaScript.

-To succeed in this project, you'll need the following technical skills:
+To successfully complete this project, you will need the following technical skills:

 1. **Selecting elements** and groups of elements from the DOM.
 1. **Creating new elements** and attaching them to the DOM.